 Does Opera VPN Work on Netflix?

 Opera VPN does NOT work with Netflix.
 A free provider is never going to work on Netflix, and that’s always the case, with Opera VPN and many other providers proving this repeatedly.
-But nonetheless, I did some tests that proved unsuccessful.
+But nonetheless, we did some tests that proved unsuccessful.

 Beware that this service offers very few server locations in Europe, America, and Asia.
 We’re not talking about exact countries, so you don’t know which IP address you’re going to get, although there are some indications.